opendr-io/causality/journal.md

 January 20: CVE-2025-2857 was added to the VulnCheck KEV.
 It was predicted in the May 8, 2025 run.

 January 20: CVE-2024-6782 was added to the VulnCheck KEV.
-It was predicted in the very firswt published run in early January 2025.
-First prediction lead time over one year
+It was predicted in the very first published run in early January 2025.
+First prediction lead time over one year.

  January 20: CVE-2025-7417 was added to the VulnCheck KEV.
 It was predicted in the December 3, 2025 run.